 For french customers, 2 different charter flights (from Jet-tours and Timetours) fly into Kittilä from various French airports once a week from 19th December to April 1st.
 The three first flights are on Mondays and the rest are on Saturdays.

 For German customers, Lufthansa is flying into Kittilä (and Ivalo) from Munich and from Frankfurt (via Munich).

-For the 2016-17 winter, British tourists can also fly directly to Rovaniemi, the capital of Finnish Lapland, with Norwegian.
-The first flight will run on 19 December, and there will be two services a week on Mondays and Fridays.
+British tourists might also be able to fly directly to Rovaniemi, the capital of Finnish Lapland, with Norwegian.
+There are generally two services a week on Mondays and Fridays.
 Norwegian also runs daily services between Helsinki and London.